 What Dr. Durham was to the first half of the twentieth century, Dr. Russell T. Cherry, Jr. was to the second half.
 For twenty-two years, Dr. Cherry served our church faithfully and well, leading our church to both record membership and concentrated mission efforts both locally, nationally, and internationally.
 The Early Childhood Ministry was developed during his pastorate and has blessed literally thousands of children and their families since 1977.
 In 1990, Dr. Cherry was in attendance for the first meeting of what became the Cooperative Baptist Fellowship.
 Through changing denominational times, like Dr. Cherry, his successor, Dr. William Powell Tuck, led our church to pursue new ways in doing cooperative missions through involvement with the Cooperative Baptist Fellowship and the North Carolina CBF.
 Dr. Tuck also led the community in the formation of the Boys and Girls Club of Lumberton and the Robeson Family Counseling Center.

 In 2005, under the leadership of Dr. R. Kevin Head, First Baptist’s youngest pastor in over half a century, the church began a contemporary worship service to meet the needs of our members desiring contemporary worship as well as others in our community, a service which has been well-received and attended.
-First Baptist has remained vigilant in meeting the needs of more and more people in our community as our current pastor, Dr. David Elks, has led the congregation through a visioning process in 2012, as we seek new ways to be the presence of Christ in our community in the twenty-first century.
+First Baptist remained vigilant in meeting the needs of more and more people in our community through the leadership of our most recent pastor, Dr. David Elks.
+Today, we continue to seek new ways to be the presence of Christ in our community in the twenty-first century.

 Building on the enthusiasm, fidelity and diligence of those who have gone on before us, and recognizing our responsibility as the salt of the earth and God’s light to the world, this family of faith eagerly embraces God’s future for us.
 This commitment – loving one another, supporting one another, and encouraging one another as we seek to know, love, and serve Christ, is what unites us and binds us together as a church family.
 It is what makes us First Baptist Church of Lumberton.